zammad/zammad-admin-documentation/manage/roles/index.rst

    they can still log in and open new tickets!

-:doc:`🎛️ User Preferences <user-preferences-permissions>` for access to your own `user profile <https://user-docs.zammad.org/en/latest/extras/profile-and-settings.html>`_
+:doc:`🎛️ User Preferences <user-preferences-permissions>` for access to your own
+   :user-docs:`user profile </extras/profile-and-settings.html>`

 .. note:: 📁 **Permissions are namespaced**,
    which is sort of like having files inside of folders.